 Putting Medi-Share to the Test

 I didn’t plan on putting Medi-Share to the test anytime soon, but one morning this last May I woke up with intense chest pain.
 It got so bad I thought I was having a heart attack, even though at my age that is very unlikely.
 So I went over to the emergency room.
 Well, long story short… I was sent to the hospital and had to stay there for four days.
 Thankfully, it turned out to be Pneumomediastinum, which is basically where air leaks into the chest cavity.

 A lot of times this happens in super skinny people, which I am.
 And it resolved on its own after some bed rest.
 Ironically my doctor, who was also a super skinny guy said he has this happen to him once when he was younger as well.
 He said it rarely every happens again.
-But this is a friendly reminder to all of you, no matter how healthy you are, you should always have some time of health insurance!
+But this is a friendly reminder to all of you, no matter how healthy you are, you should always have some type of health insurance!

 But, like some of you probably know, a trip the ER with lots of tests and four nights in the hospital is not cheap by any means.
 All in all, I wound up with a $46,000 bill.
 So I ended up really putting Medi-Share to the test.
 I can personally vouch for them and once I hit my deductible of $10,000 they paid for the rest.
 Here is just one of the many screenshots.
 In the end, they paid for around $35,000 and there was $1,000 or so that was not covered.

 One really cool thing is that it is like a community of people helping each other.
 People can comment on each other’s medical bills being shared and you can actually see where your money is going.
 You can even thank everyone for their help.
 This is so much better than just handing your money over to a corporation.